-By the time Max enters eighth grade, he is the size of a full-grown man.
+By the time Max enters the eighth grade, he is the size of a full-grown man.
 His dyslexia and size make him an outcast at school.
 One day a new kid moves next door.
 This kid is also an outcast, with major health problems.
 Max calls him Freak in a friendly way.

 Soon the two boys become close friends.
 Freak, who is super smart, teaches Max about robotics and history.
 He also tells Max that he is going to have an operation, so he won’t be sick anymore.
 Freak rides on Max’s shoulders and the two become a “dynamic duo” going on quests and adventures.
 The two make a great pairing with Freak’s brains and Max’s body.

-Five Activities to use with Freak the Mighty
+Activities for Freak the Mighty

 Activity #1 [Free Graphic Organizer]

 This graphic organizer is extremely flexible and may be used at different times during your book study.
 Use it like a Venn Diagram to compare Max and Kevin.
 Max’s and Kevin’s differences are described in approximately Chapter 3.

 Activity #2 [Audio Version]